laj07/finbert-central-bank/README.md

 Central bank communication is one of the most systematically traded signals in fixed income markets.
 When the Fed chair says "the labor market remains extremely tight," bond traders move.
 When the RBA says "the Board is prepared to ease further," rates desks reprice the curve.

-The standard open-source approach uses keyword counting (Loughran-McDonald word lists) — fast, but brittle.
+The standard open-source approach uses keyword counting (Loughran-McDonald word lists) such as fast, but brittle.
 A sentence like *"the Committee sees upside risks as no longer elevated"* is hawkish by context but scores neutral on keyword count.
 Fine-tuned language models resolve this by capturing the full semantic context of a sentence rather than summing individual words.

 **This classifier is applicable to:**
 - Automated scanning of FOMC minutes for tone shifts (released 8× per year)
 - Building a quantitative hawkishness index for rates trading signals
-- Fixed income research — quantifying policy stance over time
+- Fixed income research (quantifying policy stance over time)
 - Monitoring cross-central-bank divergence (Fed vs. RBA tightening/easing cycles)

 ---